 My unforgettable Experience in Nepal

-My day by day unforgettable travel Experience in Nepal.
+My day-by-day unforgettable travel Experience in Nepal.

 October 16

-How to get in Nepal without flying?
+How to get to Nepal without flying?

 Just suppose we wouldn’t do that anymore.
 We’re not up to that, I realize, although it would be better.
 So onto Schiphol, out of your shoes, belt off, excessive maybe, but super high tech.
-Efficiently taken care of we’re in the space before the gates.
+Efficiently taken care of, we’re in the space before the gates.
 A lot is closed.
 Coffee.
 Walking on the endless belts.
 Check in.

 A reminiscence that stays.
 Everywhere you see heaps of stone, holes on the sides of the streets.
 But the city is alive.
 At night we look for a restaurant.
 On the roof of a hotel.
 Closed because of the festival.
 We sit in the lobby with our telephones.
 Are invited to go up after all.
 Only Nepali on the roof, with a buffet of fried rice and potato curry.
 Bottle of beer.
 Super.
 Outside again the rather neurotic honking of motors and small cars.
 Maybe you get used to that.
 We see a café with Illy coffee, enjoy that, and a smoking brownie.
 On the way to tomorrow.